JoeyRussoniello/NFL-ML/README.md

 # NFL Sports Betting Model

 ## Overview
-This project leverages machine learning to predict NFL game outcomes and Super Bowl winners based on publicly available statistics.
-The model scrapes historical NFL data and trains a RandomForest classifier using **scikit-learn** to forecast the likelihood of a given team winning the Super Bowl or to predict which team will win a particular matchup based on prior season statistics.
+This project leverages machine learning to predict NFL game outcomes and Super Bowl winners based on NFL team statistics sourced from https://www.nfl.com/stats/team-stats/ and similar websites.
+The model scrapes historical NFL data and trains two RandomForest classifiers using **scikit-learn**.
+One which forecasts the likelihood of a given team winning the Super Bowl in its year, and a second to predict which of two teams will win a particular game based on their team statistics last year.

 ## Table of Contents
 - [Installation](#installation)